Frequently Asked Questions (FAQs)

 For more detailed information about the applying process, please click here.
 If you are facing technical problems please contact our campo support campo[at]fau.de.

-The study advisors will be happy to help you with any question you might have concerning the study program.
-At the beginning of each term, a welcome meeting is held in order to provide you with general tips and information about your studies.
+Your study advisor will be happy to help you with any question you might have concerning the Medical Engineering program.
+In addition to that, various introductory events are held at the beginning of every semester to provide you with general tips and information about your studies.
+We highly recommend that you attend those events, as the knowledge provided there is oftentimes the decisive factor in whether international students study successfully and obtain their degree (or not).

 Moreover, FAU offers a “buddy program”, in which international students are assisted by an experienced German volunteer from their faculty.
 Your personal “buddy” can help you with everyday problems, show you the city etc. and hopefully will become a good friend!
 You can apply for this program here.